jimhigson/oboe.js-website/content/api.md

 .on('start', callback)
 ```

-The `start` event is fired once Oboe
+Start events are fired when Oboe
-has parsed the status code and the response headers but not yet any content
+has parsed the status code and the response headers but has not yet received any content
 from the response body.

 |             |          |